 Same as for books, as above.
-For reports authored by institutions, spell out the acronym on first use, and follow with the acronym in parentheses, if applicable.
-If that same institution also wrote subsequent references, use only the acronym.
+For reports authored by institutions: spell out institution acronym on first use, and follow with acronym in parentheses, if applicable.
+If subsequent references were also authored by that same institution, use only the acronym.
 For reports authored by persons, include the full institution name-no acronym-and its location.

-Web Pages and Online Material:
+Web Pages and On-line Material: